Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Narrow Streets of Old Town Warsaw

 During my visit to Old Town Warsaw, I had a bit of a plan on what route to walk and what tourist sights I wanted to see.
-That being said, part of the fun of Old Town Warsaw is wandering around the narrow streets and getting lost among the historic buildings.
+That being said, part of the fun of Old Town Warsaw is wandering around the narrow streets and getting lost among the historic buildings—a relaxed self-guided walking tour of Warsaw.

 Old Town Warsaw